artemis-p/CV/README.md

 ## Artemis Papanikolaou

-After 6 years of working in various commercial roles, I am excited to move into web and software development.
+A Junior Software Developer and recent Maker's Academy graduate, with multiple years of experience in commercial roles.

-My passion for communication over cross-functional and physical/virtual teams, my customer-first thinking and my curiosity to always learn have been fused over the past couple of months with web/software development skills and algorithmic thinking.
+My passion for communication over cross-functional and physical/virtual teams, my customer-first thinking and my curiosity to always learn have been fused over the past couple of months with software development skills and agile ways of working.

-I am currently looking for junior web/software development opportunihttps://github.com/artemis-p/Food_recipe_app_Reactties to add business value through my unique career path.
+I am excited about projects that can change people's lives.

 ## Projects